securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ## Introduction

-While browsing the internet, you’ve probably come across a feature that lets you log in using your social media accounts.
+While browsing the internet, you've probably come across a feature that lets you log in using your social media accounts.
 For those who are unfamiliar, this functionality uses a framework called **OAuth**.

-If you’ve ever clicked on “Login with Google” or seen a prompt saying “Allow access to my account,” you’ve already interacted with OAuth even if you didn’t realize it.
-It’s a modern authorization framework designed to simplify login and access processes.
+If you've ever clicked on "Login with Google" or seen a prompt saying "Allow access to my account," you've already interacted with OAuth even if you didn't realize it.
+It's a modern authorization framework designed to simplify login and access processes.

 But as security enthusiasts, what matters more is that OAuth also introduces a new **attack surface**.

 Before we get into those vulnerabilities, this blog will help you first understand **what OAuth 2.0 is** and **how it works under the hood** in web applications.
 This foundational understanding is essential before diving into the more advanced security aspects.

-So let’s get started.
+So let's get started.

 ---